Embed Inc PIC Programmers Host Protocol Specification

 chips have a multi-word write buffer.
 The write buffer is

-set.
-Uses BEGIN PROGRAMMING INTERNALLY TIMED command (8)
+PROGRAMMING INTERNALLY TIMED command (8) to perform write.

 8 (Version 14, optional): For 18F2520 and related.
 For normal